Bluedot-Innovation/documentation/docs/Webhooks/Overview.md

 Webhook payload structure
 ------------------------------
-Explore these links for detailed examples and explanations of the JSON structures used in our webhook requests.
+Explore these links for detailed examples and explanations of the JSON structures used in our webhook events.

 *   [Geo-trigger](./Geo-triggering.md)
 *   [Tempo](./Tempo.md)